tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Blobs.md

  If you have requested that uncommitted blobs be included in the enumeration, note that some properties are not set until the blob is committed, so some properties may not be returned in the response.

  The `x-ms-blob-sequence-number` element is only returned for page blobs.

+ The `OrMetadata` element is only returned for block blobs.

  For page blobs, the value returned in the `Content-Length` element corresponds to the value of the blob's `x-ms-blob-content-length` header.